-I’d like to share this recently updated and republished version of my novel Heart Seasons: A Journey of Miracles, which includes the latest episode on my journey in the Afterward section.
-I’ve written in depth on this blog about what I’ve experienced since receiving a dire cancer diagnosis and have now included it in my novel.
-I’ve also included a new and refreshed version of the books cover.
+I’d like to share this recently updated and republished version of my novel Heart Seasons: A Journey of Miracles, Second Edition, which includes the latest episode on my journey in the Afterward section.
+I’ve written in depth on this blog about what I’ve experienced since receiving a dire cancer diagnosis and have now included it in my novel along with a new and refreshed version of the books cover.

 “Heart Seasons: A Journey of Miracles” is a spiritual, inspirational fictional story based on real life events and it is my pleasure to share it with you!

 Find out what “HEART SEASONS” is all about.

 For anyone who has already purchased the First Edition of Heart Seasons, I’ve included the new Afterward section added to the Second Edition.

 Author’s Personal Update

 Lily’s fictional story, “A Journey of Miracles,” is inspired by real life events and has been guided by God’s whispers.
 “The Rainbow Revelation” is His plan for me to share the story of my journey.
 It has taken much longer and has been much more of a struggle than I imagined it would be on that day inspiration struck.
 However, I have been devoted to following the Lord’s steps for me and I didn’t give up until I finished telling the complete story.